ShawnHu98/Mozart-A-Life-Journey/README.md

-# Mozart-a-music-game
+# Mozart - A Life Journey
-A course project for SUSTech CS309 Object-Oriented Algorithm Design
+A role-playing and guitar hero like music game developed as a course project for SUSTech CS309 Object-Oriented Algorithm Design.